IgrisViOverlord-10/disease-predictor/README.md

 ## 🚀 Key Highlights

 - Built a Django web application for symptom input and disease prediction
-- Performed data preprocessing and analysis on a symptom–disease dataset
+- Performed data preprocessing and analysis using `dataset/Training.csv` and `dataset/Testing.csv`
 - Trained and evaluated multiple machine learning models
 - Compared models including Logistic Regression, KNN, Naïve Bayes, Decision Tree, Random Forest, and Gradient Boosting
 - Selected **Logistic Regression** as the final model based on evaluation
 - Saved the trained model as a **pickle file** and integrated it into the Django application for predictions

 ---